Skip to main content

 Mariana P. Socal, MD, PhD

-Dr. Socal is an Assistant Scientist in the Department of Health Policy and Management.
-Dr. Socal studies ways to make the US pharmaceutical market more competitive, delivering drugs of greater value for lower costs to the American people.
-Dr. Socal is a physician with training in clinical neurology.
-She holds a Master’s of Public Policy from Princeton University and a PhD in Health Systems from the Johns Hopkins Bloomberg School of Public Health.
+Mariana Socal is an Associate Professor in the Department of Health Policy and Management.
+Socal studies ways to make the US pharmaceutical market more competitive, delivering drugs of greater value for lower costs to the American people.
+Socal is a physician with training in clinical neurology.
+She holds a master’s of public policy from Princeton University and a PhD in health systems from the Bloomberg School of Public Health.

 msocal1@jhu.edu